 Another way of finding the right time was from the radio - then called the 'wireless'.

-The BBC News began with the strikes of Big Ben as a time-check.
-(I understand that these were recorded during World War Two in case Big Ben was put out of action in the blitz, as it was important for morale that it continued to be broadcast.)
-Also various programmes were broadcast at known times, although how accurate this was I don't know.
+Big Ben's chimes were recorded during World War Two in case the clock was put out of action in the blitz, as it was important for morale that it continued to be broadcast.

 Also, most programmes were broadcast at known times but the timing could be out by one or two minutes.

 The 'pips' for the 'right' time from the radio